- Home

 If the cancer is in your eye socket, the surgeon may have to remove your eye (orbital exenteration).
 The empty eye socket will be replaced by a sphere of tissue from another part of your body.
 This keeps the structure of the eye socket.

-Later you can be fitted for an artificial eye, which is painted to look like your remaining eye and surrounding tissue.
+Later you can be fitted for an artificial eye, painted to look like your other eye and surrounding tissue.
 The eye is like a large contact lens that fits over the new tissue in the eye socket.

 Hearing loss